kyma-project/community/contributing/02-contributing.md

 1. Make sure that the change is valid and approved.
 If you are an external contributor, **open a GitHub issue** before you make a contribution.
 2. Fork the Kyma repository that you want to contribute to.
-3. Clone it locally, add a remote upstream repository for the original repository, and set up the `master` branch to track the remote `master` branch from the upstream repository.
+3. Clone it locally, add a remote upstream repository for the original repository, and set up the `main` branch to track the remote `main` branch from the upstream repository.
 See the [**Git Workflow**](#git-wokflow-git-wokflow) document to learn how to configure your fork.
-4. Create a new branch out of the local `master` branch of the forked repository.
+4. Create a new branch out of the local `main` branch of the forked repository.
 5. Commit and push changes to your new branch.
 Create a clear and descriptive commit message in which you specify what you have changed.
 See the [**Git workflow**](#git-wokflow-git-wokflow) document for commit message guidelines.
-6. Create a PR from your branch on the forked repository to the `master` branch of the original, upstream repository.
+6. Create a PR from your branch on the forked repository to the `main` branch of the original, upstream repository.
 Fill in the PR template according to instructions.
 7. Read and accept the Contributor Licence Agreement (CLA).
-8. If there are merge conflicts on your PR, squash your commits and rebase the `master` branch.
+8. If there are merge conflicts on your PR, squash your commits and rebase the `main` branch.
 9. In your PR:
 - Provide a reference to any related GitHub issue.
 - Make sure that the [**Allow edits from maintainers**](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/) option is selected to allow upstream repository maintainers, and those with the push access to the upstream repository, to commit to your forked branch.